grantm/perl-libxml-by-example/source/basics.rst

     Will match every ``<movie>`` element at any level of nesting.

-In both cases, the XPath expression starts with a '/' which means the search will start at the the top of the document.
+In both cases, the XPath expression starts with a '/' which means the search will start at the top of the document.

 Inside the second script's loop are a number of calls to ``findvalue()``.
 This is a handy shortcut method that is typically used when you expect the XPath